-In 330 BC when encamped at Phrada (modern Fara in Afghanistan) also called Alexandria-in-Drangiana, Philotas is being accused of conspiracy against Alexander.
+In 330 BC when encamped at Phrada (modern Fara in Afghanistan) also called Alexandria-in-Drangiana, Philotas was accused of conspiracy against Alexander.
 A similar accusation had been brought to Alexander’s attention before when he was in Egypt by Antigone, Philotas’ mistress but at that time he had refused to believe it.
 This time, however, there was solid proof and one of the accusers included Coenus, who was married to Philotas’ sister.

 Curtius, as usual, gives by far the most detailed report which by itself reads like the script for a thriller.
 The story starts with a certain Dymnus, a man of little importance, who was madly in love with young Nicomachus and anxious to bind him to his person.
 He lures him into the temple saying that he has something very important and confidential to share with him.
-Under the spell of his deep affection, Dymnus demands his lover to pledge under oath to keep silent what he is about to disclose and Nicomachus, not expecting anything incumbent, complies.
-Satisfied, Dymnus then tells him that a plot against Alexander has been arranged and will be executed in three days’ time, adding, in order to give himself more importance, that he shares the plan with some brave and distinguished men.
+Under the spell of his deep affection, Dymnus demands his lover to pledge under oath to keep silent what he is about to disclose, and Nicomachus, not expecting anything incumbent, complies.
+Satisfied, Dymnus then tells him that a plot against Alexander has been arranged and will be executed in three days’ time, adding, to give himself more importance, that he shares the plan with some brave and distinguished men.
 The young man’s reaction, however, is pure horror and he immediately tells Dymnus that he cannot take part in such treason and cannot be bound by his oath to the gods to keep such a crime secret!

-Dymnus is furious, hurt in his love and fearing betrayal he begs him to take part in the plot; if he cannot do this, at least he should not betray him for, after all, he trusted him with his life.
+Dymnus is furious, hurt in his love, and fearing betrayal he begs him to take part in the plot; if he cannot do this, at least he should not betray him for, after all, he trusted him with his life.
 As Nicomachus stubbornly continues to express his abhorrence of the crime, Dymnus tries to frighten him by saying that the conspirators would take his life before taking that of their king.
 To no avail.
 Dymnus then tries every trick of the trade to convince him.
-He goes as far as to pull his sword, pointing it to his lover’s throat, then to his own and in the end forces him to promise his silence as well as his support.
+He goes as far as to pull his sword, pointing it to his lover’s throat, then to his own, and in the end forces him to promise his silence as well as his support.

-In reality, Nicomachus has not changed his mind; he just pretends to go along saying that out of love for Dymnus he could not refuse and then inquires about the other associates in this highly important matter.
+In reality, Nicomachus has not changed his mind; he just pretends to go along saying that out of love for Dymnus he could not refuse, and then inquires about the other associates in this highly important matter.
 Dymnus congratulates him on his decision to join the other conspirators like Demetrius (belonging to Alexander’s bodyguard), Peucolaüs, Nicanor, and also men like Aphobetus, Iolaus, Theoxenus, Archepolis and Amyntas.

 Imagine the load resting on Nicomachus’ shoulders at this point!
 He simply cannot ignore the information he has been entrusted with and shares it with his brother, Cebalinus.
-In order not to make Nicomachus suspicious of betrayal by going to Alexander, it is Cebalinus who enters the vestibule of Alexander’s tent where he waits for one of the king’s friends to appear.
+In order not to make Nicomachus suspicious of betrayal by going to Alexander, Cebalinus enters the vestibule of Alexander’s tent where he waits for one of the king’s friends to appear.
 It happens to be Philotas and Cebalinus reveals the plot to him, insisting that he should tell Alexander at once.
 Philotas remains with Alexander for some time but does not mention the conspiracy.
 When Cebalinus meets Philotas later that night and inquires if he has done what he requested, Philotas simply states that Alexander had no time to talk with him and he walks away.
 The next day, Cebalinus once again is near Alexander’s tent when Philotas is on his way in and he reminds him of this most serious issue.
 Philotas answers that he is attending to it, but again does nothing.

 At this point, Cebalinus becomes suspicious of Philotas and decides to talk to one of the king’s Pages.
 He approaches Metron who is in charge of the armory.
 Metron instantly understands the urgency and seriousness of the matter and goes to Alexander while he is bathing.
 Alexander immediately orders Dymnus to be arrested and walks into the armory where Cebalinus had hidden pending the king’s reaction.
 Alexander, of course, wants to know all the details and in particular when Nicomachus had given him the information.
 Upon learning that it was two days ago, Alexander puts Cebalinus in fetters upon which the poor boy shouts that had informed Philotas without any delay and that it was he who had withheld the news.
 Accusing Philotas, one of the king’s Companions and trusted friends was unheard of and Alexander keeps on questioning Nicomachus who time and again retells the same story.